Q's TIPS

 Light therapy, often referred to as "happy lights" or lightboxes, is a recognized and commonly used treatment for Seasonal Affective Disorder (SAD), a type of depression that occurs at a specific time of year, usually during the fall and winter months when there is less natural sunlight.
 Light therapy involves exposure to a bright light that mimics natural sunlight and is designed to regulate melatonin and serotonin levels, helping to alleviate symptoms of seasonal depression.

-Every day, we encounter various stressors in our lives, whether we are at home, work, school or in social settings.
-Unfortunately, this constant exposure to stress is detrimental to both our emotional and physical wellbeing.
+Every day, we encounter various stressors in our lives, whether at home, at work, at school, or in social settings.
+Unfortunately, this constant exposure to stress is detrimental to both our emotional and physical well-being.
 Stress increases cortisol in our bodies, and this hormone can negatively impact our health.
 Chronic stress can further contribute to mental and physical health problems.
 To prevent this, it is essential to learn how to manage stress.
 Starting with the basics is key.
-Making sure that we sleep well, eat nutritious food, stay hydrated, engage in physical activity and practice mindfulness are a few things we can do to manage stress.
+Making sure that we sleep well, eat nutritious food, stay hydrated, engage in physical activity, and practice mindfulness are a few things we can do to manage stress.
 As the Nogoski Sisters put it, "The stress itself will kill you faster than the stressor will unless you do something to complete the stress response cycle."
 Time to make some changes.